-Zinc plates are installed on the outboard engines and on certain trim tabs to protect underwater hardware on your boat.
-Zinc is less noble than copper based alloys and aluminum used in underwater fittings; therefore, it will deteriorate first and protect the more noble parts.
+Sacrificial anodes are installed on the outdrive and trim tabs to protect underwater hardware on your boat.
+Metals used in sacrificial anodes are less noble than the copper-based alloys and aluminum used in underwater fittings; therefore, the anodes will deteriorate first and protect the more noble parts.
+Metals commonly used in sacrificial anodes include aluminum, magnesium and zinc.